Veronica German

-Veronica Kathleen German, Baroness German (née Watkins; born 12 February 1957) is a Welsh Liberal Democrat politician who was a Member of the Welsh Assembly (AM) for the South Wales East region between 2010 and 2011.
+Veronica Kathleen German, Baroness German (née Hopkins; born 12 February 1957) is a Welsh Liberal Democrat politician who was a Member of the Welsh Assembly (AM) for the South Wales East region between 2010 and 2011.

 Background

 German has lived in the Newport and Cwmbran area for nearly 30 years.
 She graduated at Aston University where she studied Chemical Engineering, as well as achieving a Masters in Biochemical Engineering at the University of Birmingham.
 While a third year student as part of her sandwich degree course, she was assigned to the pilot plant at Cadburys Bournville when they were developing the production of bubbles into the Cadbury Wispa chocolate bar where she worked under her head of Dept. Dave Green.

 She was a teacher for 25 years, where she taught Science, Maths and ICT in many schools across the former Gwent LEA area.

 German has three children by her previous marriage, all born and brought up in Newport and educated locally at schools in Caerleon.